nolte/minecraft-infrastructure/readme.md

 ## Montivation

 We play Minecraft since many years, on the same world, mostly on the latest Spigot Version.
-Sometimes with more players, some time many users.
+Sometimes with more players, othertimes with not so many.
-So we need a scalable environment with mininmal cost at not used Time, lets go in the Cloud! ;).
+So we need a scalable environment with mininmal cost, at not used Time, lets go in the Cloud! ;).

 ## Features